VladislavP05/TetriC/README.md

-# TetriC
+# TetriC: A Tetris clone written in C

- TetriC: A Tetris clone written in C
+Currently nothing is implemeted yet :)